Building a REST API

 To complete our URL shortener API, let’s add the endpoint to retrieve a URL given its short id.

-Encore uses the path=/url/:id syntax to represent a path with a parameter.
+Encore uses the /url/:id syntax to represent a path with a parameter.
 The id name corresponds to the parameter name in the function signature.
-In this case it is of type string, but you can also use other built-in types like int or bool if you want to restrict the values.
+In this case it is of type string, but you can also use other built-in types like number or boolean if you want to restrict the values.

 $ curl http://localhost:4000/url/zr6RmZc4